DYFM-FM: 2011–2024: Radyo5

 On December 1, 2011, seven months after TV5 Cebu was relaunched, ABC Development Corporation (TV5) took over the station's operations and relaunched it as Radyo5 101.9 News FM, the first and only originating news/talk radio station on the FM band that delivers news and information.
 The station transferred to its current home at TV5 Complex in Kalunasan, while its transmitter moved to Busay Hills and upgraded its power to a newly improved 10,000-watt stereo.

 It began simulcasting DWFM 92.3 Manila since then.
 On November 12, 2012, the station launched its local programming.
 It began its main broadcast at 5:30am PHT with the first local radio program entitled Frankahai Ta!, anchored by Atty.
 Frank Malilong Jr. After his resignation in May 2014 for health reasons, the show was replaced by Rated JP with Jaypee Lao-Kwatsera as host.
 In September 2016, following the cancellation of Aksyon Bisaya, Radyo5 Cebu ceased its local programming as part of cost-cutting measures.
 As a result, it was downgraded back to a relay station of DWFM.

 In 2017, REH Herbal Trading and Manufacturing, owned by Ka Rey Herrera and distributor of KINGS Herbal, took over the station's weekday morning slot under a blocktime agreement.

 On December 16, 2021, Radyo5 Cebu temporarily went off the air due to Typhoon "Rai" (Odette).
 Four days later, it went back on air.

-In April 2024, it changed its sub-brand to True FM (from its sister stations in Manila and Davao) and adopted the slogan "Dito Tayo sa Totoo!".
+In April 2024, it changed its sub-brand to True FM (from its sister stations in Manila and Davao) and adopted the slogan "Dito Tayo sa Totoo!" and it's Cebuano slogan, "Diri Kita sa Tinuod!".

 2024-present: True FM

 On November 4, 2024, the station dropped the Radyo5 branding as part of the newly established True Network.
-It became a semi-satellite station of DWLA 105.9 Manila, which became the new flagship station, replacing DWFM 92.3.
-It is one of the two radio stations owned by TV5's sister company Nation Broadcasting Corporation (NBC) despite its lease-to-own agreement with Philippine Collective Media Corporation (PCMC) regarding most NBC-owned radio stations (since FM Radio Cebu had already been launched earlier on 93.1 FM last January 2024), with the other being based in Cagayan de Oro.
+It became a semi-satellite station of 105.9 FM in Manila, which in turn replaced 92.3 FM.
+It is one of the two radio stations that was not covered by the deal between Nation Broadcasting Corporation (NBC) and Philippine Collective Media Corporation.

-In May 2025, after REH's blocktime with the station expired, it downgraded to being a repeater station of DWLA.
+In May 2025, after REH's blocktime with the station expired, it relegated to a full-time relay station, albeit retaining its local advertising.